joryleech/joryleech.github.io/projects/spiritbridge.md

   <img class="" style="float:right;max-width:200px;" src="../images/jengine2/spriterender.png">

   **Image Rendering**.
 This allows the developer to render images to the any render surface.
 This should take care of importing any images, and rendering them to the screen.
 This is handled as an OpenGL texture and a 3d plane, to once again take advantage of Hardware acceleration.

-  **Image Dependence**.
-This is a memory saving function that is done automatically that allows the user to duplicate an image multiple times without taking more memory to re-import it.
-This allows the entity cap for images to climb significantly.

-  **Time Dependant Calculations**.
-These allow users to calculate the state of the world independantly of the frame rate.
-This can be very beneficial for games that might have fluctuating frame rates.
-They are generally more processor intensive, but are currently in style for computer games.

-  **Frame Dependant Calculations**.
-The counterpart to time dependant calculations.
-These instead calculate the state of the game world each frame that passes, with no difference.

-  **Bounding Box Collision**.
-This allows users to check for collision between any two squares.
-It was simplified to allow the developer to just initialize it with an element.

-  **Basic Bounding Box Hardbody Physics** A simple calculation to force hard bodies away from each other, this allows a basic collision to stop and push back other objects so that they can not pass.

 <img class="" style="float:right;max-width:300px;" src="../images/jengine2/multiplerendersurf.png">